 Greater Ohio Policy Center's

 Increase New Opportunities for Job Growth and Residential Development by Redeveloping Brownfields

 Streamline Ohio EPA’s Voluntary Action Program (VAP) by providing options in addition to the covenant not to sue.
 Making regulatory reforms that provide legal assurances from the state to prospective landowners and real estate developers who did not contaminate a site under consideration.

-Establish Clean Ohio 2.0 exclusively for the use of brownfield clean-up and revitalization and is designed for long-term stability.
-With funding of $25 million annually, this funding would complement and enhance current brownfield programs focused on industrial expansion.
+Establish a new Clean Ohio Revitalization Fund that is designed for long-term stability, and would provide $25 million annually for brownfield clean-up and revitalization.
+This funding would complement and enhance current brownfield programs focused on industrial expansion.